Why Was The World's First Cash Machine In Enfield?

 "And a Barclays customer," she adds.

-Reg Varney — the Canning Town born comedian and star of Beggar My Neigbour — was an odd choice to introduce the world to the concept of instant cash.
-He'd soon come to be known as that dolly bird-ogling perv of a bus driver Stan Butler, a role brilliantly spoofed by Harry Enfield.
+Reg Varney — the Canning Town-born comedian and star of Beggar My Neigbour — seems an odd choice to introduce the world to the concept of instant cash.
+He'd soon come to be known as that dolly bird-ogling perv of a bus driver Stan Butler in the iffy sitcom On The Buses, a role later brilliantly spoofed by Harry Enfield.
 He was hardly the most far-sighted celebrity London had to offer.

 A three-storey building, the lower floor is beige while upper floors are terra-cotta.
 The Barclays name is on the lower storey